kube-queue/kube-queue/README.md

 deployment.apps/pytorch-operator-extesion   1/1     1            1           2m17s
 ```

-5. Uninstall Kube-queue with Helm
+5. Uninstall kube-queue with Helm
 ```shell
 $ helm uninstall kube-queue -n kube-system
 ```

 ### Example

-We will submit two tf jobs to the cluster at the same time, but the current cluster can only meet the resource requests of one job.
-At this time, it is ensured that one job is running and the other job is queued by Kube-queue, and the pods of the queued job are not created.
+We will submit two tensorflow (tf) jobs to the cluster at the same time, but the current cluster can only meet the resource requests of one job so one job is running and the other job is queued by kube-queue, and the pods of the queued job are not created.

 #### 1. Deploy tf-operator that can support queue ( Ensure that no other tf-operator is deployed in the cluster)
 ```shell